Community learning general information

 Skills for work

 Opportunities to develop your skills for employment.
 Many of these are free to Jobseekers.
-Drop in to the Job Club at Bracknell Open Learning Centre, held every Thursday 9.30am to 4pm for careers advice, job search resources and to discuss the courses available.
+Drop in to the Job Club at Bracknell Open Learning Centre, every Thursday 9.30am to 4pm and Bracknell Library every Tuesday 9.30am to midday for careers advice, job search resources and to discuss the courses available.

 Can’t find what you are looking for?

 If you don’t see the course you are looking for, please let us know.
 We welcome any suggestions you might have.